 You can tell Kat takes great care in the meaning behind her flowers.
 In one of her posts she writes: “Flowers have been associated with meaning for ages [aka pink roses represent admiration, white rose = sincerity, purity and yellow rose = friendship],” she wrote next to the Dahlias.
 “In the Victorian era, Black Dahlias [unlike most mourning flowers] represented a good wish for a couple + commitment.”
 This is a woman clearly not only seeking flowers for their black color, but the deep meaning behind them as well.

-Popular in the Victorian era, these gardens were the modern-day equivalent of a theme park, with people coming from far and wide to visit.
+Popular in the Victorian era, these gardens of black flowers were the modern-day equivalent of a theme park, with people coming from far and wide to visit.
 Loaded with carefully orchestrated effects and morbid reflections of death, the gothic gardens of the era drew crowds then for the same reason horror flicks grab our attention today – a good scare

 However, a careful look at Kat’s garden posts and it’s clear her modern-day interpretation isn’t out to scare anyone.
 In a recent Instagram post, she writes: “Lonely little black petunia coming from our black garden came out to say hello.”
 Clearly, her affection for dark flora shines through the dark persona we’ve come to know.
 She also considers friends of the garden as we see in another post under a striking plant called “Dark Dimension” she describes how the sturdy star shaped foliage will soon bloom to attract butterflies, bees and hummingbirds.